TheArkive/ahk-pi/README.md

 * WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
 * WILL NOT automatically download new versions.

-If you install/activate AutoHotkey, and then move your AHK folder, then you may be prompted to specify a program to associate before everything works nicely.
-This shouldn't happen.
-Just click the uninstall button, and then reinstall/activate your desired version of AutoHotkey.
+## Troubleshooting

+1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program.

+2) If you move your AutoHotkey folder, then you must reinstall / re-activate your chosen AutoHotkey version.

+3) If you activate / install AutoHotkey more than once, you may be prompted by Windows to "select a program" to open `.ahk` files.
+In most cases this will be the `AhkLauncher.exe`, or some form of `AutoHotkey.exe`.

+## To-Do List

+* ~~allow user defined list of parallel versions of AutoHotkey to run used in 1st-line comment match~~
+* ~~Ahk_Launcher must follow user defined list of specified parallel AHK versions~~
+* ~~make Ahk2Exe Handler tool tips follow main script setting "Disable Tooltips"~~
+* ~~change Ahk2Exe Handler to only use Compiler in specified AHK folder~~
+* ~~no longer require renaming of AHK_H exe files~~
+* allow options to compile one script into multiple versions with minimal clicks

+## Other remarks...

-Some of these features may change or be added in the future.
+Some of these features may change or new ones may be added in the future.

 This program will NOT circumvent User Account Control settings.
 If you leave UAC enabled, then you will likely be prompted when this program tries to write to the registry.
 I leave it to the user to decide how to manage their UAC settings.